New video on my project ‘ADHD Women: Resisting a Neuronormative World’, for SAGE’s Disability Studies Collection

 Continue reading →

-Posted by Dyi in ADHD Pedagogy, ADHD Women, Critical ADHD Studies, Intersectionality, Neurodiversity, Reading Groups, Relaxed Pedagogy (RelaxPed)
+Posted by Dyi in ADHD Pedagogy, ADHD Women, Critical and Intersectional ADHD Studies, Intersectionality, Neurodiversity, Reading Groups, Relaxed Pedagogy (RelaxPed)

 Update special issue ‘Critical and Intersectional ADHD Thought: ADHDers Think Back’ (CJDS)